 If you want to find a way to spend more time relaxing on your patio and make it a destination for events with friends and family, here are five ideas for outdoor patio additions.
 These options range from small to big can have your outdoor space feeling new and exciting.

-Certain styles of patio pavements can crack and fade over time, especially if they were artificially stained, making your outdoor space look aged and outdated.
+Certain styles of patio pavements can crack and fade over time, especially if they were artificially stained.
+This can make your outdoor space look aged and outdated.
 Either start new with brand new pavement–plain, colored, or embellished– or when it comes to durable materials, nothing beats the glossy natural stone of marble, granite, or quartz.

 Outdoor Fireplace or Fire Pit